Two remarks on spaces of maps between operads of little cubes: Further extensions of

 \begin{proof} Denoting by $\mathrm{Op}$ and $\mathrm{Op}^*$ the model categories of simplicial coloured operads and simplicial one-coloured operads respectively, the forgetful functor $\mathrm{Op}^* \ra (\mathrm{Op})_{*/}$ has a right adjoint which sends a simplicial coloured operad under $*$ to the full suboperad whose only colour is the one in the image of $*$.
 Clearly, both adjoints preserve weak equivalences, so it follows that the left adjoint induces a functor $\Opast \to (\Op)_{*/}$, which can be identified with the functor in the statement.
 The claim now follows from the fact that the counit of the adjunction is an isomorphism, so in particular a weak equivalence. \end{proof}

-Being the operadic nerve of a one-coloured simplicial operad, $\ed^\theta$ may be considered as an object in $\Opast$.
-The analogue of \cref{thm:framed-version} in this setting reads as follows: \begin{theorem} For $d \geq 1$, a map of spaces $\theta\colon B\ra \rm{BTop}(d)$, and a one-coloured simplicial operad $\icat{O}$, the map
+Being the operadic nerve of a one-coloured simplicial operad when $B$ is connected, $\ed^\theta$ may be considered as an object in $\Opast$.
+The analogue of \cref{thm:framed-version} in this setting reads as follows: \begin{theorem} For $d \geq 1$, a map of connected spaces $\theta\colon B\ra \rm{BTop}(d)$, and a one-coloured simplicial operad $\icat{O}$, the map

 is $0$-coconnected.
 If $\icat{O}(0)$ is nonempty and $\icat{O}(1)$ is connected, then this map is an equivalence. \end{theorem}

 \begin{proof} Both rows in the commutative diagram

 are fibre sequences as a result of \cref{lem:forgot-ff} and the fact that mapping spaces in an under-$\infty$-category are the fibres of the respective mapping spaces in the non-under-$\infty$-categories.
 In view of this, the claim follows from the fact that the middle and right vertical maps are equivalences: the former by \cref{thm:framed-version}, and the latter since $\Map_{\Op}(*,\icat{O})$ and $\Map_{\Op}(*,\icat{O}^\nonuni)$ are both equivalent to the components $\icat{O}(1)^{\simeq}\subseteq \icat{O}(1)$ that are invertible under composition. \end{proof}